The Intelligence AI Can't Replicate

 The OECD put it well in their "Governing with Artificial Intelligence" report.
 Procurement managers aren't sceptical of AI because they don't understand it.
 They're sceptical because they understand their own work.
 Negotiation judgment.
 Category knowledge.
 The instinct for when a staffing ratio feels light or a growth projection feels optimistic.
 That expertise is tacit, refined over years, never formalised, because it never needed to be.

 If you're a procurement professional, this should be reassuring.
 Your expertise is the thing AI can't replicate.
 You were right to be wary.
+The oversight paradox explains why this matters more, not less, as AI improves.

 But here's the harder question.
 If that intelligence stays in your head, undocumented, unstructured, untransferable, it isn't protected.
 It's invisible.
 Not just to AI, but to your own organisation.
 The knowledge you think of as your competitive advantage is actually your ceiling, because it can't be scaled, shared, or amplified by anything.